Estimating discrete choice models with

 Saved iterations

 Iterations are saved in a file with extension .iter.
-If the file exists, Biogeme will initialize the parameters from this files, and ignore the starting values provided.
+If the file exists, Biogeme will initialize the parameters from this .py, and ignore the starting values provided.
 To turn this feature off, set biogeme.saveIterations=False

 Random starting values